Mbahal/class_db/README.md

 # class_db
-A simple database made in C to teach students
+A simple skeleton code in C for a database